C2SM/git-course/advanced/slides/slides.md

 <!--
 - Walk the timeline once, then narrow to the two that matter in practice: `pre-commit` and `pre-push`
 - Design rule is speed
-  - `pre-commit` runs on every single commit - must finish in well under a second or people start using `--no-verify` reflexively
+  - `pre-commit` runs on every single commit - must finish in well under a second or people start using `--no-verify` as a matter of habit
   - Slow checks belong in `pre-push` or in CI
 - Live example: this course repository has a `pre-commit` hook in `.githooks/` - showing a real one beats describing it
 - Good realistic uses: block a commit containing an API key, keep Jupyter notebooks free of output cells, enforce a commit message convention